GeekTrainer/learn-vue/m09-forms-and-v-model/includes/2-forms-and-v-bind.md

 ...
 ```

-## Add a listener to the form and emit the event
+## Add a listener to the form to execute an event

 We need to add a `listener` to the form in **FoodPrefsForm.js** so that when the user clicks the `Submit` button the form will capture the event and execute a method.
 We will use `@submit.prevent="onSubmit"` for the listener and place it in the opening `<form>` tag.
 The **prevent** modifier keeps the browser from refreshing the page so that the user experience remains seemless.

-Then we need to create the method `onSubmit` to define actions that will be performed when the event occurs.

 - Add a listener to the opening `<form>` tag below the comment that reads `/* TODO: Add <form> element below last <p> tag */`.
 - Add a trigger to the listener so it will execute a method named `onSubmit`.